aws-samples/multi-language-notification-with-amazon-translate-amazon-pinpoint/README.md

 ### Result

-You should have received a phone call, an email and a voice message in various languages for the above message posted through the curl command.
-You can check the Step Functions state machine event that processed this message in the AWS console and should see the workflow event in a succeeded state if all the above steps are setup correctly.
+You will receive a phone call, an email, and a voice message in various languages for the above message posted through the curl command.
+You can check the Step Functions state machine event that processed this message in the AWS console, and will see the workflow event in a succeeded state if all the above steps are setup correctly.

-Here is a screen shot of how the state machine workflow looks for a success message:
+Here is a screenshot of how the state machine workflow looks for a successfully processed message:

 ![StepFunctionsOutput Diagram](scripts/StepFunctionsoutput.png)